frederic-perez/AmE-dictionary/data/dictionary.md

 __lam__ _v_
 __lamb__ _n_ :three::hammer::mega:::mute:[lam~~b~~]
 __lambast__ _vt_ :nine::m: _informal_ (also lambaste) (lambasted, lambasting) __1__ To beat or whip severely. __2__ To reprimand harshly; berate.
+__lambaste__ _v_ /lam-BAYST/ To _lambaste_ something or someone is to criticize them very harshly. _Lambaste_ is also sometimes used as a synonym of beat meaning “to assault.”
 __lambent__ _adj_ :three: /LAM-bunt/ When used literally, lambent can mean “softly bright or radiant” or “flickering.” _Lambent_ is also often used to describe speech, writing, music, and even wine, that has a light, appealing quality.
 __lambo__ _n_ A Lamborghini car.
 __lame duck__ _n_ __1a__ An elected officeholder or group continuing in office during the period between failure to win an election and the inauguration of a successor. __b__ An officeholder who has chosen not to run for reelection or is ineligible for reelection. __2__ An ineffective person; a weakling.